The Cost of Going to Rehab: How Much Does Rehab Cost?

 Highly intensive treatment usually involves a significant number of treatment and rehab services as well as 24-hour care from medical professionals and addiction specialists.
 From most intensive to least intensive, some substance abuse treatment options and the associated costs are as follows:1

-• Outpatient detox ranges in price from about $250 to $800 per day.2 Most inpatient programs include detox in the total cost of the program.
-Price varies depending on the substance and the withdrawal symptoms.
+• Outpatient detox ranges in price from about $250 to $800 per day.2 However, price varies depending on the substance and the withdrawal symptoms.
 When side effects require more monitoring and supervision, the price increases.

 • Inpatient care is the most expensive, ranging in price from $5,000 to $80,000.2 Cost depends on the location of the facility, the services and amenities offered, and the length of time an individual stays.